cyocca/advent-of-code/README.md

-# advent-of-code-2021
-Solutions to Advent of Code 2021 problems
+My solutions to [Advent of Code 2021](https://adventofcode.com/2021) problems